gazzlab/neuropost/README.md

 Using the above three relations compound commands can be composed to perform more involved tasks using the built-in or user-provided "primitives" and other compound commands.
 Composition can be done by program, by command line, in the GUI using the mouse and keyboard, or by means of parsing languages.

-With a rich set of basic commands and the four kinds of compound commands you have a completely general computer interface that allows for customization and flexibility and can be easily understood and mastered by the average user.
+With a rich set of basic commands and the three kinds of compound commands you have a completely general computer interface that allows for customization and flexibility and can be easily understood and mastered by the average user.

 ### Some links: